kurumi8686/EfficientBBT/README.md

 Our experiments demonstrate that **proxy-based black-box tuning** methods, built upon supervised fine-tuned (SFT) proxy models, significantly enhance the performance of large black-box models on most tasks.
 However, for *complex mathematical reasoning* tasks, the improvement remains limited — mainly due to the constrained reasoning capabilities of the smaller proxy model.

-We plan to explore **RL-based proxy fine-tuning** in future work to overcome this limitation.
+We plan to explore **RL-based proxy-tuning** in future work to overcome this limitation.

 ---